JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Conclusions

 \begin{contribution}

 N.B. acquired the observations, led the analysis, writing, and interpretation.
 A.G. acquired the observations, oversaw the project progress, and contributed to the interpretation and writing.
 A.T.B. and D.J. were instrumental in acquiring the observations and contributed to the interpretation.
 T.Y. contributed to the interpretation.
-C.B., A.B., X.L., E.M., and D.L.W. were instrumental in acquiring the observations.
+C.B., A.B., X.L., E.A.C.M., and D.L.W. were instrumental in acquiring the observations.
+S.G. contributed to data reduction.

 \end{contribution}

 \facilities{JWST, ALMA}

 \software{astropy \citep{astropy_collaboration_astropy_2013, astropy_collaboration_astropy_2018, astropy_collaboration_astropy_2022}, }